docinfosci/canvasxpress-python/README.md

 | **Activity** | [![Activity](https://img.shields.io/github/last-commit/docinfosci/canvasxpress-python/main)](https://github.com/docinfosci/canvasxpress-python) |
 <!-- End Badges -->

+### Recent Enhancements

+#### 2021 May 17: Adjusted property names
+To better align with CanvasXpress for Javascript, or otherwise avoid confusion, some property names were changed in the `CanvasXpress` class:

+* `target_id` has been replaced with `render_to` to align with the JS `renderTo` attribute.
+Functionality is identical.  `target_id` will remain as a deprecated property through May, after which it will be removed per team convenience.

+* `configs` has been replaced with `config` to align with the JS `config` attribute.
+Functionality is identical.  `configs` will remain as a deprecated property through May, after which it will be removed per team convenience.

+* `chart_width` and `chart_height` are replaced with `element_width` and
+  `element_height`, respectively.
+These properties dictate the container size at the Python tier in application, such as the render window provided for Jupyter Notebooks.
+The actual CanvasXpress chart continues to use the `width` and `height` attributes per the JS documentation, and if these values result in a rendered chart larger than the element window then depending on the application context aspects such as scrollbars might appear to provide full access.
+The distinction is maintained for applications with non-reactive user interfaces, such as what might be typical of QT apps.

 ### Roadmap

 This package is actively maintained and developed.
 Our focus for 2021 is: